 This vineyard is best known for its red, rosé and white wine but also produces marc brandy, olives and olive oil.
 The owners will share their passion and knowledge with you.
 You will learn how to taste wine and recognise aromas.
 Plus get a full explanation of the certain elements which make a good wine… the soil, the climate and the workmanship, and of course there is an opportunity to purchase a bottle of some of their fine wines… or 2!

-Drive inland to the spectacular Col de Bavella, one of the most dramatic mountain passes in Corsica, with stunning views across the forests and mountains to the ocean beyond.
-Try on one of the many walks through the forests that lead to the hidden waterfalls of the Piscia di Gallo or Cockerall falls.
+Drive inland more than 1200m up to the spectacular Col de Bavella, one of the most dramatic passes in Corsica with stunning views across extensive forest, ocean and mountains.
+Also visit the surrounding mountain villages in the area.
+Try canyoning or take a dip in a rock pool in the rivers of the Bavella massif.
+There are many walks through the forests to the hidden waterfalls of the Alta Rocca, including Piscia di Gallo, or Cockerall falls.
+A short drive inland from Porto Vecchio will bring you to the Ospédale forest, and some great spots for a picnic.